Safeguarding Policy

 • All allegations/disclosures will be treated seriously – the safety of the vulnerable adult or child is paramount.

-• Staff and volunteers should stay calm, listen and reassure the person they are concerned about that they are being listened to.
+• Staff and volunteers should stay calm, listen, and reassure the person they are concerned about that they are being listened to.

-• Staff and volunteers should be aware of the possibility of a police investigation, and are not to investigate any allegation themselves.
+• Staff and volunteers should always demonstrate a sensitive approach. • Staff and volunteers should be aware of the possibility of a police force investigation, and are not to investigate any allegation themselves.

 • Staff and volunteers will explain that they are required to share information with those people who need to know but not with other staff or volunteers.
 Absolute confidentiality cannot be promised.